noamgariani11/picoCTF-2024-Writeup/General Skills/endianness.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-endianness).

 First connect to the server: `nc titan.picoctf.net 61087`

 Then you are given a word, in this case, "ffoxf".
 By using [CyberChef](https://gchq.github.io/CyberChef/#recipe=To_Hex('None',0)), convert the word to hex.
 This should give you the Big Endian representation of the word.